About the School Lunch Collective model#

 There are students with food preferences, and we understand taste palette’s can be sensitive, with likes and dislikes for certain food.

-By focusing on ordering speciality meals for students at risk of harm, will avoid overloading the special diets system and keep them safe.
+Ordering special diet meals for students at risk of harm, avoids overloading the special diets system, keeping students who require these meals safe.

 Waste#